Indonesian rupiah

-Introduced in 1946 by Indonesian nationalists fighting for independence, the currency replaced a version of the Netherlands Indies gulden, which had been introduced during the Japanese occupation in World War II.
+The rupiah was introduced in 1946 by Indonesian nationalists fighting for independence.
+It replaced the Japanese-issued version of the Netherlands Indies gulden which had been introduced during the Japanese occupation in World War II.
 In its early years, the rupiah was used in conjunction with other currencies, including a new version of the gulden introduced by the Dutch.
-The Riau Islands and the Indonesian half of New Guinea (Irian Barat) had their own variants of the rupiah in the past, but these were subsumed into the national rupiah in 1964 and 1971, respectively (see Riau rupiah and West Irian rupiah).
+The Riau Islands and the Indonesian half of New Guinea (Irian Barat) had their own variants of the rupiah, but these were subsumed into the national rupiah in 1964 and 1971, respectively (see Riau rupiah and West Irian rupiah).

 Redenomination

 A long-running proposal to redenominate the rupiah has yet to receive formal legislative consideration.
-Since 2010, Bank Indonesia, as the monetary authority of Indonesia, has repeatedly urged the elimination of the final three zeroes of the currency, to facilitate transaction handling, saying the move would not affect its value.
+Since 2010, Bank Indonesia, as the monetary authority of Indonesia, has repeatedly urged the elimination of the final three zeroes of the currency to facilitate transaction handling, saying the move would not affect its value and significance.
 In 2015, the government submitted a rupiah redenomination bill to the House of Representatives, but it has not yet been deliberated.
-In 2017, Bank Indonesia Governor Agus Martowardojo reiterated the call, saying that if redenomination started immediately, the process could be complete by 2024 or 2025.
+In 2017, Bank Indonesia Governor Agus Martowardojo reiterated the call, saying that if redenomination were to start immediately, the process could be complete within a span of seven to eight years.
+In November 2025, Bank Indonesia is adding a redenomination proposal into its strategic plan and a draft law on based on its recommendation was proposed by the government, with finalization being slated for 2027.

 Current legal tender

-The current rupiah consists of coins from Rp50 up to Rp1,000 (Rp1 coins officially remain legal tender, but are effectively worthless and are not encountered in circulation) and banknotes of Rp1,000 up to Rp100,000.
-With US$1 worth Rp14,899.25 as of 2 Sept 2022, the largest Indonesian banknote is, therefore, worth about US$6.71.
+The current rupiah consists of coins from Rp50 up to Rp1,000 and banknotes of Rp1,000 up to Rp100,000.
+Although Rp0.01 banknotes and Rp1 coins remain legal tender, they are no longer found in circulation and are valued above face value by collectors.
+With US $1 worth Rp16,614.000, as of 31 October 2025, the largest Indonesian banknote, worth Rp100,000 is worth about US $6.02.

 Coins

-Presently, two series of coins are in circulation: aluminium and nickel coins dated between 1999, 2003, 2010, and a new series of coins featuring Indonesia's national heroes was issued in 2016.
-These come in denominations of Rp100, Rp200, Rp500, and Rp1000.
-The older series of coins has been gradually disappearing.
-Due to the low value and general shortage of small-denomination coins (below 100 rupiah), amounts are commonly rounded up (or down) or sweets are received in lieu of the last few rupiah of change in supermarkets and stores.
+Presently, two series of coins are circulating: aluminum, and nickel coins dated between 1999, 2003, and 2010, and a new series of coins featuring Indonesia's national heroes were issued in 2016.
+These come in denominations of Rp100, Rp200, Rp500, and Rp1,000.
+Coins in circulation are mostly Rp500 and Rp1,000, whereas the smaller-denominated coins (Rp100 and Rp200) are rarely used, except in shops whose pricing requires them.